Virginia Tech: Cultural and community centers

+Diversity, equity, and inclusion

+As of March 2025, Virginia Tech eliminated its Office of Diversity, Equity, and Inclusion (DEI) and removed the affiliated websites.
+This action was prompted after a federal executive order enacted by the Trump administration in January demanded the elimination of DEI programs from all schools under the threat of pulling federal funding, along with the “Dear Colleague Letter” released by the Department of Education.
+The Virginia Tech Board of Visitors voted to remove the office on March 25, 2025, inciting backlash in the community.
+A marching protest on the Blacksburg campus occurred on the same day in response.

 Athletics

 Virginia Tech teams are known as the Hokies.
 The HokieBird is a turkey-like creature whose form has evolved from the original school mascot of the Fighting Gobbler.
 While the modern HokieBird still resembles a Fighting Gobbler, the word "Hokie" has all but replaced Fighting Gobbler in terms of colloquial use.
-The term originated from the Old Hokie spirit yell, in which there was no particular meaning indicated for the word.
+The term originated from the Old Hokie yell.

 They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level for football), primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 2004–05 season.
 The Hokies previously competed in the Big East Conference from 2000–01 to 2003–04 (football program from 1991–92 to 1999–2000); the Atlantic 10 Conference (A-10) from 1995–96 to 1999–2000; and the Metro Conference from 1978–79 to 1994–95.

-Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming & diving, tennis, track & field and wrestling.
-Women's sports include basketball, cross country, field hockey, golf, lacrosse, rowing, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, track and field and wrestling.
+Women's sports include basketball, cross country, field hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.

-The stylized "VT" (the abbreviation for "Virginia Tech") is used primarily by the athletic department as a symbol for Virginia Tech athletic teams.
-The "athletic VT" symbol is trademarked by the university and appears frequently on licensed merchandise.

-During the early years of VPI, a rivalry developed between it and Virginia Military Institute.
-This long-standing rivalry lasted nine decades, from 1894 to 1984, and developed into the original Military Classic of the South an annual football game between VMI and VPI usually held on Thanksgiving Day at Victory Stadium in Roanoke, Virginia.
-That series ended after the 1984 season; VMI had elected to play at the Division I-AA level, now Division I FCS, after the NCAA's 1978 divisional split for football, and the schools' wide disparity in size after Virginia Tech's rapid expansion in the 1960s and 70s had led to a similar imbalance in results.
-Another long-standing and important rivalry is between Virginia Tech and the University of Virginia.
-The Virginia-Virginia Tech rivalry strengthened in concurrence with both UVA's and Tech's growth during the 1960s and 1970s and this is now the Hokies' primary program-wide athletic rivalry.
-The two schools compete in football for the Governor's "Commonwealth Cup" each season.

 Virginia Tech's fight song, "Tech Triumph", was written in 1919 and remains in use today.
 The song is played at sporting events by both the Virginia Tech student band, The Marching Virginians, and the regimental Corps of Cadets' band, the Highty Tighties.
-The "Old Hokie" spirit yell, written in 1896 and used to this day, is familiar to many Virginia Tech fans.
-This chant is also where the word "Hoki" (since modified to "Hokie") originally appeared.